 - Speed of search response

-Generally one of the first fraud deterrents a marketplace puts in place is two factor authentication (2FA) that requires a customer to use a secondary communication platform to verify the customer has possession of the contact point they claimed.
-Generally this takes the form of a text message code or a link in an email.
+Generally, one of the first fraud deterrents a marketplace puts in place for identity verification and fraud mitigation is two-factor authentication (2FA).
+This process requires a customer to use a secondary communication platform to verify the customer has possession of the contact point they claimed.
+This usually takes the form of a text message code or a link in an email.

 The turnaround time for a background check can be hours or days, and the price can be unrealistic for large-scale growth on the demand side.
 Additionally, lightweight verification is still needed for the demand side.